-Child Death (known in other areas as Child Death Overview Panel) is responsible for ensuring the child death pathway is embedded in local agencies and considers modifiable factors and any themes in children who die to inform further work.
+Child Death (known in other areas as Child Death Overview Panel) is responsible for ensuring the child death review process is embedded locally and considers modifiable factors and any themes arising from the reviews of children who die to inform further work.
 This includes:

-- Reviewing local pathways including the Joint Agency Response to ensure it meets the needs of the local population - Reviewing every death of a child who was resident in Milton Keynes to consider modifiable factors - Completing an annual report detailing any themes in child deaths, progress against last year's actions and making recommendations for future work to reduce preventable death in children
+- Reviewing every death of a child who was resident in Milton Keynes to consider modifiable factors. - Reviewing local processes, including the joint agency response to ensure the needs of the local population are met. - Completing an annual report detailing any themes in child deaths, progress against last year's actions and making recommendations for future work to reduce preventable death in children.